Buzze11/ioBroker.atlas-scientific-ezo-i2c/README.md

 * **"Clear Calibration"-Button** -> Delete calibration Data
 * **"Calibrate"-Button** -> calibrate to desired value

+**ORP States with includes State change detection**

+For ORP Sensor following states are listening for changes:
+* "Temperature_compensation" -> Sets the temperature compensation
+* Calibrate_Clear -> Set to true to clear sensor calibration.
+Will be set to false automatically after calibration was cleared.
+* Calibrate -> Set a dot separated value e.g. xx.x mV to run the calibration with desired value.
+Will be set to 0 when calibration is cleared.

 ### RTD-Related funtionalities & Settings

 ![Image](pictures/rtd_config.png)

 * **"Clear Calibration"-Button** -> Delete calibration Data
 * **"Calibrate"-Button** -> calibrate to desired value

+**RTD States with includes State change detection** For RTD Sensor following states are listening for changes:
+* Calibrate_Clear -> Set to true to clear sensor calibration.
+Will be set to false automatically after calibration was cleared.
+* Calibrate -> Set a dot separated value e.g. xx.x mV to run the calibration with desired value.
+Will be set to 0 when calibration is cleared.

 ### Pump-Related funtionalities & Settings